gptsarthak/DigitsClassifier/README.md

 A Digits Classifier made using only Numpy.
 Used MNIST
 DatasetDeep Learning / Computer Vision project.
 Learnt basics of Neural Networks and Numpy.
-5 commits and i still cant get a newline in Readme file.
-Someone help
+Took me 6 commits to get a newline in my Readme.
+Thanks StackOverflow